cruzgodar/lapsa/README.md

 The `reset` function is called when the slide needs to be reset to its initial or final state.
 HTML builds take care of this automatically, but functional builds need to handle it manually.
 If the `forward` parameter is `true`, animate the slide back to its initial state over the course of `duration` milliseconds by reverting all of the builds.
 If `forward` is `false`, animate the slide to its final state.
 The `reset` function needs to work correctly from **any build state** in order for Lapsa to work properly.
 While it's not strictly necessary to take the exact duration specified, some cosmetic behavior may not work correctly if that's not the case.
 When the function is complete, call `resolve()` to tell Lapsa it can continue with what it's doing.

 The builds themselves are very similar.
-They take the same parameters, but they should specify a default value for `duration` — that is how long they will take to animate in typical conditions, but some circumstances may cause Lapsa to override the default value.
+They take the same parameters, but they should specify a default value for `duration` — that's how long they will take to animate in typical conditions, but some circumstances may cause Lapsa to override the default value.
 If `forward` is `true`, animate the build in, and if it's false, animate the build out.
 Unlike the `reset` function, build functions only need to support being called from the build state immediately before or after themselves.

 For a thorough example of functional builds, see the demo project.